Schepp/schepp.dev/posts/ad-integration-in-2020.md

 ---
-title: Dealing with ads in 2020
+title: Dealing with Ads in 2020
 description: It's almost 2020 but ads are still not responsive, they still block the natural render flow, they trigger z-index wars and on top of that some of them steal your secrets.
 This is about how to deal with them without losing your sanity.
 date: 2019-12-01
 tags: